 - Liquid soap (dish soap, hand wash liquid soap, etc.…)

 Step 1: Ensure Your Mirror’s Entire Surface Is Spotless

-Before getting down to business, you must ensure that your mirror is 100% clean.
+Before getting to business, you must ensure your mirror is 100% clean.
 This will prevent the epoxy from trapping the dirt when you apply the adhesive to the mirror.